Social service integration

 2 Fichtenberg 2020 - Fichtenberg C, Delva J, Minyard K, Gottlieb LM.
 Health and human services integration: Generating sustained health and equity improvements.
 Health Affairs.
 2020;39(4):567-573.

 3 GI-Integration 2014 - Governing Institute (GI), KPMG Government Institute.
-The integration imperative as the driver of reform: US state and local government innovations in human and social services delivery.
+The integration imperative as the driver of reform: U.S. state and local government innovations in human and social services delivery.
 2014.

 4 Cheng 2019 - Cheng S, Catallo C. Case definition for health and social care services integrated initiatives.
 Journal of Integrated Care.
 2019;27(4):264-275.